ionic-team/ionic-site/_posts/2015-01-12-crosswalk-comes-to-ionic.markdown

 #### Volatility

-*Please note that when running these steps it will alter your Android project, so you’ll want to use version control to handle changes from Crosswalk.*
+*Please note that running these steps it will alter your Android project, so you’ll want to use version control to handle changes from Crosswalk.*

 These commands should set you up with a custom Android build with Crosswalk.
 You can run the project as you normally would.

-To confirm it was in fact installed, open [Chrome DevTools](chrome://inspect/#devices) and confirm it says Chrome 37 or greater.
+To confirm it was, in fact installed, open [Chrome DevTools](chrome://inspect/#devices) and confirm that it says "Chrome 37" or greater.

 We'd love to ask you to help out the cause to improve several awesome open source projects, simply by testing and